-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 2 3 Fng 2.3 Engaging stakeholders effectively, including individual citizens and service users.
-2.3.1 Establishing a clear issues that the orgar meaningfully consult individual citizens, so other stakeholders to (or other) provision is Establishing a clear policy on the type of issues that the organisation will meaningfully consult with or involve individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing Consultation Strategy Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, service user groups, Community Planning process, Complaints procedure and Community Councils. towards the achievements of intended outcomes.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance partners and that the added value of partnership working is explicit.
+2.3 Eng aging stakeholders effectively, including individual citizens and service users.
+2.3.1 Establishing a clear policy on the type of issues that the organisation will meaningfully consult with or involve individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing Consultation methods Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, service user groups, Community Planning process, Complaints procedure and Community Councils. towards the achievements of intended outcomes.
 Petitions Board The Petitions Board provides an opportunity for individual members of the public to raise issues of concern with the Council, either as individuals or on behalf of an organisation.
 2.3.2 Ensuring that communication methods are effective and that members and officers are clear about their roles with regard to community engagement.
 Communications Strategy An internal communications strategy was approved by CMT in February 2016.
 Communications play a major part in delivering the new plans by promoting its key messages.
-Effective communications will help to make the vision and outcomes a reality by supporting council services, encouraging behavioural change and developing new levels of stakeholder engagement.
+Effective communications help to make the vision and outcomes a reality by supporting council services, encouraging behavioural change and developing new levels of stakeholder engagement.
 Service specific strategies and plans have also been developed and informed through the Community Planning process and through wider consultation mechanisms such as the Public Services Panel, community planning conferences and online consultation.
-Communications Channels The Council communicates with members of the community and its stakeholders (and vice versa) through a number of mechanisms including:

-• R enfrewshire Magazine - issued to all 2.3.3 Encouraging, collecting and evaluating the views and experience of communities, citizens, service users and organisations of different backgrounds including reference to future needs.
-Consultation and engagement mechanisms Consultation and engagement mechanisms Council so communities, citizens, service users and organisations of different backgrounds including reference to future needs. enant Forums community Planning Groups community Councils coal Area Committees council Website complaints procedure cublic Performance report customer Service Centre Channels ervices engage and consult with cies in a number of ways including: Public Panel, Focus Groups, Tenants and customer Service weetings on specific cervice user groups, Community Planning Complaints Procedure, Community cand local area committees.
-Members of care also able to contact the Council connected to take part in cons or complete complaints forms.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Communications Channels The Council communicates with members of the community and its stakeholders (and vice versa) through a number of mechanisms including: Renfrewshire Magazine - issued to all households across Renfrewshire Tenant Forums Community Planning Groups Community Councils New Local Partnerships Council Website Complaints procedure Public Performance report Customer Service Centre Channels 2.3.3 Encouraging, collecting and evaluating the views and experience of communities, citizens, service users and organisations of different backgrounds including reference to future needs.
+Consultation and engagement mechanisms Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, Public meetings on specific issues, service user groups, Community Planning process, Complaints Procedure, Community Councils and the new local partnerships.
+Members of the public are also able to contact the Council through the website and are able to take part in consultations or complete complaints forms.